theonga/propertybook_ev/README.md

 5. **Set up the database:**

+    I included a database.sqlite in the root DIR, in case you just want to start from there.
+But if you need to start your own follow the steps below.

     Ensure you have a SQLite database file or configure your preferred database in the `.env` file.

+    ```bash
+    rm database.sqlite
+    ```

     ```bash
     touch database.sqlite